 - You provide your customer with a service or product

-- You submit to your factoring company the invoice for the service or product that you provided to your customer
+- You submit the invoice you provided to your customer to the factoring company

-- Your factoring company will quickly advance you a percentage of the total amount due on the invoice
+- Your factoring company advances a percentage of the total amount due on the invoice

 - Your customer pays your factoring company the money they owe for the invoice